Dwarf Sperm Whale

 Dwarf sperm whales usually avoid vessels and planes, the tools that our scientists use to measure population size.
-Additionally, the whales only come to the water’s surface when the sea and weather conditions are very calm.
+Additionally, due to their cryptic nature, it is difficult to see these whales when they surface to breathe unless sea and weather conditions are very calm.
 As a result, scientists rarely see dwarf sperm whales at sea.
 This makes it difficult to estimate their minimum population size or current population trends.

 CITES Appendix II

 - Throughout Its Range

 - Throughout the Wider Caribbean Region

 Dwarf sperm whales have a small, compact body with a small dorsal fin located near the middle of their back.
 Each individual whale’s dorsal fin is a slightly different shape.
 While on the water’s surface, dwarf sperm whales have a low profile because their head and back are somewhat flat.
 Their head is sometimes described as shark-like because of its pointed snout and narrow, underslung lower jaw.
 They have a marking behind the eye that is often called a "false gill" because it looks similar to a fish's gill cover or slit.

 Dwarf sperm whales have a brown to blue-gray colored back.
 Their underside is paler with white or pink tones.
 They have up to three pairs of teeth in the upper jaw and seven to 13 pairs of teeth in the lower jaw.
 Their eyes are dark and bulging with a dark ring surrounding them.

 Dwarf sperm whales can sometimes be confused with pygmy sperm whales, their closest relative.
 These two types of whales were not distinguished as separate species until 1966.
 In the wild, it is very difficult to distinguish between the two species because they have similar appearances and geographic ranges.

 Behavior and Diet